B02.0 Charter of Academic Governance

 the executive committee as noted in Article VI of this charter.

 open at-large positions on the Senate standing committees and the University Faculty Grievance Committee.

 The election schedule will follow the dates provided in section 6.2 of this charter which will result in an election conducted at Academic Senate by the end of week twelve of spring term.

 10.8 The Resource Allocation and Budget Committee.
 The Resource Allocation and Budget Committee shall be the faculty committee on all matters pertaining to university budget and finances.
 It shall also submit to the Academic Senate for review and approval academic priorities related to external academic funding.
-The committee shall be responsible for presenting an analysis of the budget and other financial matters to the Senate for its review and the executive committee shall forward that review in writing, as adopted by the Senate, to the president and to the Institute Council.
+The committee shall be responsible for presenting an analysis of the budget and other financial matters to the Senate for its review and the executive committee shall forward that review in writing, as adopted by the Senate, to the president and to the University Council.
 The committee shall serve as liaison for the Senate with the vice president for Finance and Administration and with other appropriate administrators and administrative policy bodies of the university.
 The committee shall consist of one tenured faculty member per college, each elected by his or her collegial faculty; three tenured faculty members at-large elected by the Academic Senate; and the vice president for Finance and Administration or his or her delegate (ex-officio, voting).